tcouch/rsd-talks/rsd/index.md

 physiology (UCL Centre for Mathematics and Physics in the Life Sciences and Centre for Computational Science), engineering
 (The MathWorks, makers of MATLAB) and environmental sciences (AMEE, an environmental impact modelling startup).
-As chair of the UK Community of Research Software Engineers and a Fellow of the Software Sustainability Institute, he is helping sustain the future of the UK Research Software base.
+As founder of UCL's Research Software Development Group, chair of the UK Community of Research Software Engineers and a Fellow of the Software Sustainability Institute, he is helping sustain the future of the research software base.

 Zacros eCSE
 -----------